 Air dissects from alveolar spaces into interstitial spaces of lung.
 The eventual migration of air to the visceral pleura culminates in rupture into the pleural cavity.
 It may also be accompanied by pneumomediastinum, pneumopericardium, pneumoperitoneum or subcutaneous emphysema.

-Two signs help us in diagnosis of a small pneumothorax.
+Two signs are useful in the diagnosis of a small pneumothorax

 - hyperlucent hemithorax sign in case of anterior pneumothorax